 (ii) Student financial aid (SFA); and

 (iii) “Other clusters,” as described in the definition of cluster of programs in this section.

-Federal share means the portion of the Federal award costs that are paid using Federal funds.
+Federal share means the portion of the Federal award costs paid using Federal funds.

-Final cost objective means a cost objective which has allocated to it both direct and indirect costs and, in the non-Federal entity's accumulation system, is one of the final accumulation points, such as a particular award, internal project, or other direct activity of a non-Federal entity.
+Final cost objective means a cost objective that has allocated to it both direct and indirect costs and, in the recipient’s or subrecipient’s accumulation system, is one of the final accumulation points, such as a particular award, internal project, or other direct activity of a recipient or subrecipient.
 See also the definitions of cost objective and intermediate cost objective in this section.

-Financial obligations, when referencing a recipient's or subrecipient's use of funds under a Federal award, means orders placed for property and services, contracts and subawards made, and similar transactions that require payment.
+Financial obligations means orders placed for property and services, contracts and subawards made, and similar transactions that require payment by a recipient or subrecipient under a Federal award that will result in expenditures by a recipient or subrecipient under a Federal award.

-Fixed amount awards means a type of grant or cooperative agreement under which the Federal awarding agency or pass-through entity provides a specific level of support without regard to actual costs incurred under the Federal award.
-This type of Federal award reduces some of the administrative burden and record-keeping requirements for both the non-Federal entity and Federal awarding agency or pass-through entity.
+Fixed amount award means a type of grant or cooperative agreement pursuant to which the Federal agency or pass-through entity provides a specific amount of funding without regard to actual costs incurred under the Federal award.
+This type of Federal award reduces some of the administrative burden and record-keeping requirements for both the recipient or subrecipient and the Federal agency or pass-through entity.
 Accountability is based primarily on performance and results.
-See §§ 200.102(c), 200.201(b), and 200.333.
+See §§ 200.102(c), 200.101(b), 200.201(b), and 200.333.

+For-profit organization generally means an organization or entity organized for the purpose of earning a profit.
+The term includes but is not limited to:

+(1) An “S corporation” incorporated under subchapter S of the Internal Revenue Code;

+(2) A corporation incorporated under another authority;

+(3) A partnership;

+(4) A limited liability company or partnership; and

+(5) A sole proprietorship.

 Foreign organization means an entity that is:

 (1) A public or private organization located in a country other than the United States and its territories that is subject to the laws of the country in which it is located, irrespective of the citizenship of project staff or place of performance;